 Today, many businesses have moved away from more traditional payment methods (such as direct bank transfer) to payment gateways because they enable instant payment, credibility for merchants, and security, among other benefits.

-There are four main types of payment gateways to choose from.
-Here, we look at the pros and cons of each to help you decide which will work best for your business.
+We look at the pros and cons of each type to help you decide which will work best for your business.